MIPI A-PHY®

 The specification provides an asymmetric data link in a point-to-point or daisy-chain topology, with high-speed unidirectional data, embedded bidirectional control data and optional power delivery, all over a single cable.
 This reduces wiring, cost and weight, and allows designers to optimize systems for the performance, cost and complexity required by their use cases, providing scalability and flexibility to meet a broad range of speed and design needs.
 For integration with existing network backbones, A-PHY complements Ethernet, CAN, FlexRay and other interfaces.

-In addition to automotive uses, the specification will be well-suited for applications such as IoT and industrial.
+In addition to automotive uses, the specification can be well-suited for applications such as IoT and industrial.

 For information about becoming a member, see Join MIPI.